Generalized front propagation for spatial stochastic population models: Interacting particle systems

 \subsection{Nonlinear voter model perturbations}

-We consider another class of voter models with nearest neighbour interactions.
-The model is a continuous time version of the one considered in the work of Molofsky et al \cite{molo}, and has been considered in \cite{CoxDurrettPerkins} and \cite{DH2021}.
+We consider another class of voter models which is a continuous time version of the one considered in the work of Molofsky et al \cite{molo}, and has been considered in \cite{CoxDurrettPerkins} and \cite{DH2021}.
 Hereafter, we refer to it simply as the nonlinear voter model.
-The flip rates are as in \eqref{eq:flipratesgen}, with the standard linear voter model flip rates perturbed.
-In this instance, the perturbation is as follows: at a Poisson rate 1 process, a site $x$ chooses $x_{1}, \ldots, x_{4}$ at random, uniformly without replacement, from $x+[-L, L]^{\mathbf{d}}\setminus \left\{0\right\}$, for $L\in \mathbb{N}$ fixed.
-If there are exactly $k$ 1's at the sites $x, x_{1}, \ldots, x_{4}$, then $x$ is distributed as Bernoulli($a_{k}$), where the $a_k$ are subject to the conditions
+For a precise description of the model, we refer to \cite{DH2021}.

+The flip rates in this setting are characterized by a parameter $L$ and Bernoulli parameters $a_{k}$, for $k = 0,\dots,5$, which satisfy the following: